 Sebastian Kirppu, a forest biologist who has been deeply involved in the voluntary inventory of the forests, says: "The Swedish Forest Agency has based its assessment of the forest on one single field visit, without doing any proper inventory of woodland key habitats."
 To Radio P4 Dalarna he says "We have a forestry industry which is FSCcertified, and therefore they should help prevent red-listed species from disappearing.
 The forest companies have a so-called 'sector responsibility' which means that they should avoid logging in forests with high conservation values, rich in biodiversity.
 There are also authorities which are responsible for ensuring that Sweden achieves our Environmental Objectives and international agreements made with the UN, like the Aichi Target agreed in the Nagoya meeting in 2010.
-All these efforts are reduced to nothing when forests like these, which are full of red-listed species, are being cut down.
-All the work we have done is lost!"
+All these efforts are reduced to nothing when forests like these, which are landscapes into monocultural plantations will lead to irreversible loss of biodiversity.
+By logging these forests, the Swedish Environmental Objectives cannot be properly achieved.
+Protecting the existing forests with high nature values is therefore a far more cost-effective measure for attaining these objectives than having to restore and re-create lost habitats."